Dr Laura Bennett Clinical Neuropsychology

 Dr Bennett understands that seeking an assessment can be a significant step, often motivated by a desire to better understand yourself or your loved one.
 Her goal is to offer a comprehensive, strengths-based evaluation that helps guide appropriate supports and interventions where needed.

 While a referral is not required to access Dr Bennett's services, she strongly encourages potential clients to first consult with a trusted healthcare provider (e.g., a GP, paediatrician, psychiatrist, geriatrician or neurologist).
 This helps ensure that a neuropsychological assessment is the most appropriate pathway for your specific concerns.
-For some conditions - such as ADHD or bipolar disorder, where medical management is often essential - direct referral to a medical professional may be a more suitable first step.
-In these cases, Dr Bennett is happy to work alongside your medical provider should neuropsychological input be deemed necessary or appropriate.

 When it comes to report writing, Dr Bennett takes a streamlined and practical approach.
 While it is common practice for psychologists to write lengthy and detailed reports, Dr Bennett recognises that excessively long reports are not always a good use of her time - particularly given lengthy waitlists and the high demand for access to care.
 Dr Bennett's reports therefore include only what is necessary to guide supports, interventions and referrals, ensuring the information provided is concise, clear, and actionable for individuals, families and referring professionals.